Hannah Primrose, Countess of Rosebery: Marriage

 For the first few years following their marriage, the Roseberys resided in London in the Piccadilly house Lady Rosebery had inherited from her father.
 As the couple's social and political interests increased from 1882, they leased the larger Lansdowne House.
 Lansdowne House was one of the finest of the aristocratic palaces in London, well suited to be the home of the political salon which Hannah Rosebery was to establish.
 Here political and social leaders of the day mixed with royalty, authors such as Henry James and Oscar Wilde, and other prominent social and intellectual figures of the time.
-Henry James, an occasional guest in the Roseberys' homes, delivered one of the most unflattering condemnations of Lady Rosebery describing her as "... large, coarse, Hebrew-looking with hair of no particular colour and personally unattractive".
+Henry James, an occasional guest of the Roseberys, delivered one of the most unflattering condemnations of Lady Rosebery describing her as "... large, coarse, Hebrew-looking with hair of no particular colour and personally unattractive".

-The Roseberys divided their year among their various homes: London for the social season and parliament, Mentmore at weekends to entertain both political and shooting house-parties.
+The Roseberys divided their year among their various residences: London for the social season and parliament, Mentmore at weekends to entertain both political and shooting house-parties.
 In August the household would move north to Dalmeny for the grouse shooting.
-In between, occasional days and the weeklong Derby meeting would be spent at their home "The Durdans" in Epsom.
-Though small by comparison to their other homes, this mansion was described by Henry James as the most homely and comfortable of the Roseberys' many homes and as a delightful house full of books and sporting pictures, with just a few Gainsboroughs and Watteaux.
+In between, occasional days and the weeklong Derby meeting would be spent at "The Durdans" in Epsom.
+Though small by comparison to their other houses, this mansion was described by Henry James as the most homely and comfortable of the Roseberys' many lodgings and as a delightful house full of books and sporting pictures, with just a few Gainsboroughs and Watteaux.